China–Iran relations: Oil and gas

 One of the main pillars of the relationship is oil and gas.
 China switched to petroleum primarily to move its energy supply from coal.
 There was a rapid increase in oil importation from 1974 into the 1990s.
 In 2011, approximately 10% of China's oil imports were from Iran.
-Approximately 80% of China's total imports from Iran are oil and the rest is mineral and chemical products.
+Approximately 80% of China's total imports from Iran are oil and the rest are mineral and chemical products.
 Because of this reliance on Iranian oil and gas, China is now investing in the modernization of Iran's oil and gas sector to secure access to the resource.
 The China National Petroleum Corporation (CNPC) was granted an $85 million contract to drill 19 wells in the natural gas fields in Southern Iran and signed another similar $13 million contract.
-Then again in 2004, an agreement was reached where China would import 270 million tons of natural gas over 30 years from South Par fields which is the richest natural gas fields in the world for $70 billion.
-Another Chinese company, Sinopec Group, gets half-share in Yardarvaran oil fields worth about 100 billion for the purpose of exploration.
+Then, again in 2004, an agreement was reached where China would import 270 million tons of natural gas over 30 years from South Par fields, which are the richest natural gas fields in the world, for $70 billion.
+Another Chinese company, Sinopec Group, gets half-share in Yardarvaran oil fields, worth about 100 billion for the purpose of exploration.
 Later in 2007, CNPC signed a $3.6 billion deal to develop offshore gas fields in Iran and then signed another $2 billion contract to develop the northern Iranian oil field near Ahvaz.
 Not only is China helping to develop the oil and gas sector, but China supports Iran's ambitions to bring Caspian Sea oil and gas to Southern Iranian ports through pipelines so the resources can be exported to Europe and Asia.
 Iran relies upon its oil sales to China to ensure its fiscal well-being.
 China also sells gasoline to Iran despite international pressures that have halted Iran's ability to get gasoline from other suppliers.